dedupeio/dedupe/docs/Variable-definition.rst

 If one or both fields are missing, the field comparator should return ``numpy.nan.`` By default, dedupe will replace these values with zeros.

-If you want to model this missing data for a field, you can set ``'Has Missing' : True`` in the variable definition.
+If you want to model this missing data for a field, you can set ``'has missing' : True`` in the variable definition.
 This creates a new, additional field representing whether the data was present or not and zeros out the missing data.

-If there is missing data, but you did not declare ``'Has Missing' : True`` then the missing data will simply be zeroed out and no field will be created to account for missing data.
+If there is missing data, but you did not declare ``'has missing' : True`` then the missing data will simply be zeroed out and no field will be created to account for missing data.

 This approach is called 'response augmented data' and is described in